-Dr. Mahmood Shivji awarded the Halmos College of Arts and Sciences & NSU President's Distinguished Professor of the Year for 2013
+Dr. Mahmood Shivji awarded the NSU Halmos College of Arts and Sciences & NSU President's Distinguished Professor of the Year for 2013

-Dr. Mahmood Shivji has been awarded the Halmos College of Arts and Sciences (HCAS) Professor of the year 2013 and was recently selected to be the Distinguished Professor of the Year for the University as a whole.
+Dr. Mahmood Shivji has been awarded the NSU Halmos College of Arts and Sciences Professor of the year 2013 and was recently selected to be the Distinguished Professor of the Year for the University as a whole.
 The President and Provost presented the award Oct 20 at the Faculty Reception.

 Dr. Shivji has published 69 peer-reviewed scientific papers, and one on-line, audio-visual teaching publication.
 He also occasionally contributes research discovery stories to popular magazines.
 From 1997 to date at NSU his research funding has shown a high success rate.
 His research funding sources are diverse, encompassing the federal government, private foundations, charitable entities and private philanthropists.